JadeAnt/NYC-Vision-Zero-MLOPS/README.md

 - Scheduling hyperparameter tuning jobs
   - We also attempted to run [Ray Tune](https://github.com/JadeAnt/NYC-Vision-Zero-MLOPS/blob/main/train/train_tune.py) to perform hyperparameter optimization for tuning our model during training with a referenced [Argo Workflow](https://github.com/JadeAnt/NYC-Vision-Zero-MLOPS/blob/main/workflows/train-tune-model.yaml) to trigger to model tuning and training.
 However, we had to use a special package for sklearn as sklearn models need special overhead to work within a Ray cluster.

-(2) Relevant Diagram Part

-- Within the system diagram the bulk of the model training and training platforms section of the project functions within the Development environment.
-- The data sourcing from our datasets, exploratory data analysis, model training, tracking with MLFlow, and scheduling using Ray cluster
-- Data is stored within our persistent storage within Chameleon
-- Using Docker containers to manage the different sections of the training pipeline
-- A retrainning trigger (schedule-based, etc..) exists here as well to trigger model retraining
-- Model versions will be stored in model registry within MLFlow
-- Model will move to the Staging environment once all development steps have been completed

-(3) Justification

-- For our project, our end user would hypothetically use this on an edge device.
-As such it was important for our final model to be able to be deployed on such a device at all
-- As we tested multiple models and optimizations, etc..
-It was important that we keep track of all of these model and code versions.
-As such the need for MLFlow to track our changes and store our data was imperative to our project
-- Also, the usage of a Ray cluster to manage our jobs is crucial for our continuous pipeline to work properly

-(4) Lecture Material Reference

-- Referring back to Units 4 and 5 in our lectures, we will be utilizing training with backpropagation in order to allow our models to learn the appropriate internal representations to better classify our data
-- Furthermore, as it was previously stated in lecture, paying explicit attention to our model’s size, velocity, and budget is a MUST.
-As they need to be able to perform on an edge device with a relatively small model size, with decent velocity, and small budget.
-Thankfully our model is an extremely small size and can be easily ran on an edge device.

-(5) Difficulty Points

-- Scheduling hyperparameter tuning jobs
-  - We also attempted to run [Ray Tune]() to perform hyperparameter optimization for tuning our model during training with a referenced [Argo Workflow]() to trigger to model tuning and training.
-However, we had to use a special package for sklearn as sklearn models need special overhead to work within a Ray cluster.

 #### Model serving and monitoring platforms

 (1) Strategy: